kc-s33ing-stars/SaucePurchaser/README.md

 Purchase Sauces

-"click" + to add a sauce
+*click* + to add a sauce

+*click* - to remove a sauce

-"click" submit to enter sauce purchases and reset the order form
+*click* submit to enter sauce purchases and reset the order form